-Type VI people are very poor metabolizers, which mean they handle most foods poorly.
-They have difficulty in digestion, absorption and metabolism of all types of food.
-Therefore, they need the majority of their foods cooked and require a lot more supplementation than the average person.
-This Type should eat whole and complete foods and eliminate all refined, processed, and synthetic foods.
-There is usually a suppressed immune and endocrine system function.

-- 1. Burns sugar (carbohydrates) inefficiently and uses sugar for energy.
-You should eat carbohydrates that are whole, complete, unrefined and cooked - 2.
-Can eat mostly cooked vegetables and fruits and avoid raw whenever possible.
-Your diet should be rich in, fresh cooked vegetables and fruits (as desserts), that should make up between 50-60% of you meal. - 3.
-50-60% of your foods should be derived from the Alkaline Forming Foods Chart and 40-50% from the Acid Forming Foods Chart (See About Your Blood Test manual).
-However, you must eliminate all red animal meats.
-Use beans, fish, and fowl as primary sources of protein.
-Use nuts, seeds, eggs, and cheeses as your secondary sources of protein. - 4.
-Stress the following foods in your diet: - A. Whole grains, including bread, cereals, pasta and rice (for carbohydrate and water requirements) - B. Moderate amounts of dairy such as whole milk, natural cheeses, and eggs- (for protein fat and fat-soluble vitamin {D, E, K and A} requirements) - C. Whitefish (trout, catfish, orange roughy, cod, flounder, scrod), fowl (white meat) (for protein fat and fat-soluble vitamin {D, E, K and A} requirements) - D. All nuts and seeds (for protein fat and fat-soluble vitamin {D, E, K and A} requirements) - E. All beans and legumes (for protein and carbohydrate requirements)
+1. Burns sugar (carbohydrates) slowly and uses sugar for energy.
+You do well with most carbohydrates, including carbohydrates that have a higher glycemic index (70-90) (see Glycemic Index Chart).

+2. You can eat mostly raw fruits and vegetables.
+Your diet should be rich in salads, fresh, uncooked vegetables and fruits that should make up between 60-70% of you meal.

+3. 60-70 of your foods come from the Alkaline Forming Foods Chart and 30-40% from the Acid Forming Foods Chart (See About Your Blood Test manual).
+However, you should avoid all red animal meats.
+Use beans, fish, and fowl as your primary sources of protein and nuts, seeds, eggs and cheeses as your secondary sources of protein.

-Subtype: M Type 4
+4. Stress the following foods in your diet:

+A. Whole grains including bread, cereals, pasta and rice (for carbohydrate and water requirements)

+B. Whole milk, natural cheeses and eggs- (for protein fat and fat-soluble vitamin {D, E, K and A} requirements)

+C. White fish (trout, cat fish, orange roughy, cod, flounder, scrod) and fowl (white meat) (for protein fat and fat--soluble vitamin {D, E, K and A} requirements)

+D. All nuts and seeds (for protein fat and fat-soluble vitamin {D, E, K and A requirements)

+E. All beans and legumes- (for protein and carbohydrate requirements)